billthecat2/Coursera_Getting_and_Cleaning_Data_Project/README.md

 * 3. Uses descriptive activity names to name the activities in the data set
 * 4. Appropriately labels the data set with descriptive variable names.
 * 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Generating the Tidy Data Set
+* Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+* *Unzip the data set file and copy the R script "run_analysis.R" to the "UCI HAR Dataset" folder.
+* Run the script "run_analysis.R".
+* The file "tidy_data_set.txt" will be created in the "UCI HAR Dataset" folder.